connor-kilgore/connor-kilgore.github.io/index.md

 feature_image: "/assets/photos/home-hero-image.png"
 ---

 My name is Connor Kilgore.
-I am an american software developer.
+I am an American software developer.
 I completed my bachelor's in computer science at [Northern Arizona University]("https://www.nau.edu") in May 2023.
 I am particularly interested in backend development and working with database systems.
 I am most proficient in Java and C. Outside of school work, I am passionate about my personal computer science related projects.
 Particularly I like to make games on the platform